systemd-stub, sd-stub, linuxx64.efi.stub, linuxia32.efi.stub, linuxaa64.efi.stub — A simple UEFI kernel boot stub

 system into the Linux world.

-The kernel command line to pass to the invoked kernel will be looked for in the
+.cmdline" section with the kernel command line to pass to the

 If UEFI SecureBoot is enabled and the "